sthaid/proj_neutron/README.txt

 My fusor utilized 2 Raspberry Pi computers for data collection and display.
-One of the Raspberry Pi was dedicated to the neutron counter function, and it sent neutron count values to the other Raspberry Pi.
-The function of the other was to collect and display data, which included: voltage, current, pressure, neutron-count, and video.
+One of the Raspberry Pi was dedicated to the neutron counter function, and it provided neutron count values to the other Raspberry Pi.
+The function of the other was to collect and display data, including: voltage, current, pressure, neutron-count, and video.

-I am now in the process of dismantling the fusor and preparing to sell the parts, hopefully to other fusor hobbyists.
+I am now in the process of dismantling the fusor and preparing to sell the parts.
+I hope to be able to help other fusor hobbyists.

 To prepare the neutron counter for sale I have updated the software, so that the neutron counter Raspberry Pi will now display plots of the count rate vs. time, and count rate histogram.
-The software is contained in this github repository.
-This software re-uses c language code that was used in the fusor.
-However, the code in main.c, which displays the neutron count rate plots, is new.
+The software is provided in this github repository.
+This software re-uses code that was used in the fusor.
+However, the code in main.c, which displays the neutron count rate plots, is all new.

-xxx how I tested, and provide links

 ====================================
 HARDWARE DIAGRAM